timgzhou/rs-change-detection/README.md

 ## 🙋Q & A
-For any questions, please feel free to leave it in the issue section.
+For any questions, please feel free to leave it in the issue section or send inquiry email to qschrx@gmail.com.